Dutch Oven Daddy

 Notes

-• Don’t Rush It.
-Pot roast needs time to cook.
-Allow at least 2 hours and 15 minutes to cook it and don’t try to speed things up by increasing the oven temperature, you will be disappointed with the results.
+• Don't Rush It: Pot roast needs time to cook.
+Allow at least 2 hours and 15 minutes and do not speed things up by increasing the oven temperature.

-• Searing the Beef.
-Place it in the pan and let it sit on each side for 3-5 minutes so that it browns up nicely.
-You want it to have a nice golden brown color before you flip it over.
+• Searing the Beef: Let the roast sit on each side for 3 to 5 minutes so it browns nicely.
+You want a golden brown crust before flipping.

-• Cooking Time.
-The amount of time it takes to cook your roast may vary depending on the cut of beef roast and it’s size.
-Especially if you use cuts that are thicker than a chuck roast.
+• Cooking Time: Cook time may vary depending on the cut and size of the beef roast, especially if using cuts thicker than a chuck roast.

 Nutrition